Cuero Independent School District

-Cuero Independent School District is a public school district based in Cuero, Texas (USA).
+Cuero Independent School District is a public school district based in Cuero, Texas, United States.

 Located in DeWitt County, a small portion of the district extends into Gonzales County.

-Middle and high school students from the community of Nursery may choose between Victoria ISD or Cuero Independent School District.
+Middle- and high-school students from the community of Nursery may choose between Victoria or Cuero ISD.
 Because of this, the district also serves some residents from Victoria County.
 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.